 - In the Discworld book The Last Continent, Rincewind acts like one of these... while shearing a sheep.

-- Partridge in Tom Jones is a schoolmaster turned barber-surgeon who is fairly talkative and has major Know-Nothing Know-It-All tendencies.
+- Partridge in The History of Tom Jones, A Foundling is a schoolmaster turned barber-surgeon who is fairly talkative and has major Know-Nothing Know-It-All tendencies.
 He is compared to the barber of Arabian Nights at least once.

 - In the book The Market by J. M. Steele, the Camp Gay hairdresser Carlo is stated to be this.